Pitching an idea is easy, if you know how to do it.

 Traction is about showing that, over time, an increasing number of users want your solution.

-Ideally, you want to show a nice graph with weeks on the X axis and revenues, orders, interest or users on the Y. Obviously, revenues are the strongest indicator and users are the weakest, but they can all serve the same purpose.
+Ideally, you want to show a nice graph with weeks on the X axis and revenues, orders, interest or users on the Y axis.
+Obviously, revenues are the strongest indicator and users are the weakest, but they can all serve the same purpose.
 If you have a product with a high sales price and your weekly data is too sparse and inconsistent, you may want to do it by month instead of by week.
 Weeks are preferable if possible, because they communicate your high resolution and speed.

 Most entrepreneurs tell me that they need money to build a prototype to show traction.
 They also assume that there shouldn’t be a slide on traction for a new startup.
 This is definitely wrong and, to be honest, it defines mediocre founders driven by building up what they want as opposed to great entrepreneurs obsessed with solving problems.
 The latter always have a persuasive slide on traction, and it is often the strongest point in their presentation.